-We occupy approximately 3,000 square feet of office space in Solana Beach, California under a lease that we entered into in December 2016.
-The lease was amended in September 2018, December 2019, December 2020, February 2022, and August 2022 to extend the expiration date through October 2023, subject to the landlord's option to cancel upon 30 days written notice, but no sooner than October 31, 2023.
+We occupy approximately 1,500 square feet of office space in Solana Beach, California under a lease that we entered into in October 2023.
 We believe that our facility is adequate to meet our needs and that, if necessary, additional space can be leased to accommodate any future growth on commercially reasonable terms.